If you can get it started right, and understand just a couple of key checkpoints on the way, your swing will repeat itself time and time again.

 As a drill, I often start the clubhead forward, then simply let it fall and gather its momentum.
 Try it.
 That automatically gets the swing flowing, and gives you width.
 As long as you have a good grip, the wrists will hinge naturally as the hands pass waist high, to swing the club up freely and on plane.

-Body motion is the core
+DRILL: Body motion is the core of your swing

 The controlling element of my backswing is the turning motion of my torso.
 I don't like to think too much about the hands or arms.
 My chief swing thought is to 'TURN'.
 The key to this working is a good set-up, which is something you just have to practise to get right.
 Create good angles, get a good grip, and the correct rotary motion of your upper body will more or less get you to a good backswing position.